 Disbursements are costs related to your matter that are payable to third parties, such as barristers’ costs or photocopying charges.
 We handle these payments on your behalf.

 Counsel’s fees vary depending on the seniority of the barrister and the length of the hearing and are always provided in advance.
-Counsel’s fees are estimated at between £750 to £3,500 plus VAT per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel’s fees are estimated at between £750 to £3,500 plus VAT (charged at 20%) per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).

 The estimated fees set out above cover all of the work in relation to the following key stages of a claim:

 - Taking your initial instructions, reviewing the papers and advising you on merits and likely compensation (this is likely to be revisited throughout the matter and subject to change)

 - Entering into pre-claim conciliation where this is mandatory to explore whether a settlement can be reached

 - Reviewing and advising on claim from other party

 - Exploring settlement and negotiating settlement throughout the process